thegreatdb/siacdn/README.md

 2. Use the output of that to run siac commands on the running sia node:

-> # In the following, siacdn-deployment-567cda4ea9-wx2sr is the output of #1, without pod/
+> NOTE: In the following, siacdn-deployment-567cda4ea9-wx2sr is the output of #1, without pod/

 > kubectl exec -it siacdn-deployment-567cda4ea9-wx2sr -c viewnode -- siac